 Instructions: Five classes of problems are listed below.
-Pick one class of problem, and attempt to do the following:
+For each / for as many as you want, attempt to do the following:

 - Find an algorithm that solves the problem.
 Check the runtime of your algorithm.
-(It will likely be huge.) - Show that your problem is in NP: i.e. find an algorithm that will take in an instance of your problem and a "proof" that claims to show that instance is true, and check in polynomial time whether that solution holds. - Then, try to improve your algorithm in such a way that your problem is in P. (This may be difficult.)
+(It will likely be huge.) - Show that your problem is in NP: i.e. find an algorithm that will take in an instance of your problem and a "proof" that claims to show that instance is true, and check in polynomial time whether that solution holds. - Show that if you can solve this problem "quickly," you can solve 3SAT "quickly."
+In other words, find a way to transform any algorithm A that solves this problem into an algorithm that solves 3SAT, such that if the runtime of A is t(n), the runtime of this new 3SAT solver is poly(t(n)). - Then, try to improve your algorithm in such a way that your problem is in P. (This step may be difficult.)